ThatOtherAndrew/PixelPreservationProject/report.md

 In order to achieve a consistent code style, the Prettier code formatter was used to automatically format code on save in the IDE.
 The `.prettierrc` configuration file was added to specify formatting options, and the `.prettierignore` file excludes the `games.js` file from being reformatted to keep it as close to the original as possible.

+### Implementation approach

+Several key technical decisions were made during implementation to improve code quality, performance, and maintainability.

+**HTML `<template>` tag**: All three card states (default, editing, and placeholder) were implemented as `<template>` elements in the HTML file.
+This approach provides significant benefits over constructing DOM elements with `innerHTML` or `document.createElement()`.
+Templates are parsed once by the browser but remain inert until cloned, allowing for efficient reuse of the same structure multiple times.
+Additionally, templates keep the HTML structure declarative and separate from JavaScript logic, improving code readability and maintainability.
+Each time a game card needs to be rendered, the appropriate template is cloned using `template.content.cloneNode(true)`, and then populated with the relevant game data.

+**Event delegation pattern**: Rather than attaching individual event listeners to each button in every game card, a single monolithic event handler was attached to the parent `<ul>` element.
+This handler uses event bubbling to capture all button clicks within the list, then determines which action to take based on the button's classes and context.
+This approach significantly reduces memory overhead and improves performance, especially as the number of games grows.
+It also simplifies the code by centralising all button logic in one location, and eliminates the need to re-attach listeners every time the list is re-rendered.
+The `data-game-index` attribute is used to track which game in the array each card corresponds to, allowing the event handler to modify the correct game object.

+**Edit mode locking**: To prevent data loss and maintain interface consistency, an `isEditing` global state variable was introduced to ensure only one game card can be edited at a time.
+When a user begins editing a card, all other buttons (including the add, edit, delete, sort, and search controls) are disabled via the `setEditingMode()` function.
+This prevents race conditions where multiple edits could interfere with each other, and ensures the user completes or discards their current edit before performing other operations.
+The `clearEditingMode()` function re-enables all controls once the edit is saved or discarded.

+**ContentEditable approach**: The editing interface uses the `contentEditable` attribute on elements rather than replacing them with `<input>` or `<textarea>` form fields.
+This design decision maintains perfect visual consistency between the default and editing states, as the layout remains identical.
+The user can simply click into any field and begin typing, with subtle visual cues (darker background and dashed border) indicating editability.
+This approach creates a more seamless editing experience compared to traditional forms.

+**State management**: Three global variables (`currentSortBy`, `currentSearchQuery`, and `isEditing`) track the application state across renders.
+When the game list is re-rendered (due to adding, editing, or deleting a game), these state variables ensure that the current sort order and search filter are preserved.
+This prevents the frustrating experience of losing one's place or context when making changes to the dataset.

+**Deterministic colour generation**: Platform and genre tags are assigned colours using a hash function (`colourHash()`) that converts the string into a consistent HSL colour value.
+This ensures that identical platforms or genres always receive the same colour across all cards, creating visual consistency and helping users quickly identify games at a glance without requiring a manually maintained colour mapping.

 ## Testing

 Due to the frontend-oriented nature of this assignment, an automated testing framework was deemed too impractical to implement, and manual comprehensive user testing was used instead.